AdobeDocs/commerce-learn.en/help/back-office-integrations/last-mile-integration.md

 * Validating incoming data against schemas
 * Transforming data objects between systems
 * Performing calculations before sending relevant information
-* Executing the actual data send to the destination system
+* Sending the data to the destination system

 It is important to maintain separate JavaScript files for each block to uphold business logic integrity and facilitate future framework upgrades, ensuring a robust and adaptable integration setup.